reflectivedevelopment/aries-mediator-service/README.md

 This is setup to be run as is with a simple `docker-compose up`.
 When run it will fire up the following containers:

+### Performance Testing Askar

+This build is configured to support Askar profiling using prof. This requires the Docker host to be running the same version of Ubuntu of the docker container.
+May also need to adjust the following line in Dockerfile to match current linux header.

+RUN apt update && apt install -y linux-tools-common linux-tools-generic linux-tools-5.4.0-137-generic

+After building the container, and running the tests, shutdown the mediator via API call first.
+Then shutdown the docker container by stopping the containers.

+You must start the service manually by entering the mediator container and running start.sh

+Then restart the container.

+Enter the container.

+docker-compose exec mediator /bin/bash

+Review performance data

+perf report -i perf.dat.old

+If updating, please keep in mind that a debug version of Askar may be necessary.

 ### ngrok

 You need to accept inbound connections.
 Most of us are behind firewalls or have impermanent IP addresses.
 Ngrok is used as a proxy to work around this.
 It will provide the URL that will act as a front door for your wallet to access the mediator service.